Laurazig/ReactWardrobe/structure.md

 * RADIO.  {/* why is checked on no? */} -      checked={newsLetter !== "yes"}
-* WHOLE FORM : if else statement
+* WHOLE FORM : SUBMIT-  if else statement
 *
   newsLetter <empty string>
+  click submit and name doesn'T reset

 ##to do

- nav hover
+ nav on page
 search function on workshop cards